Mahyas-G/Goraz-Weblog/README.md

 docker compose up --build
 ```

-The application is configured for container-based deployment.
+The Docker setup runs the application together with PostgreSQL.

 ---